pixel-point/mute-me/README.md

 ### Options
 - use long tap on the Touch Bar icon to open Preferences
 - find the Open at Login option in Preferences
-- add custom shortcut for Mute/Unmute (default cmd + shift + 0)
+- add custom shortcut for Mute/Unmute (default cmd + shift + 0) in Preferences
-- show/hide Mute/Unmute button in MacOS menu bar
+- show/hide Mute/Unmute button in MacOS menu bar in Preferences

 ### Ideas for development
 If you have any ideas that can help us improve this application, please create a new issue.